-We have entered into off-balance sheet funding arrangements with certain institutional funding partners, which directly fund credit drawdowns by borrowers.
+We have entered into off-balance sheet funding arrangements with certain institutional funding partners, which directly fund credit drawdowns by borrowers for credit products and budget auto financing products.
 Borrowers directly repay principal and financing service fees to the relevant institutional funding partners, who will in turn deduct the principal and fees due to them from the repayments and remit the remainder to us as our loan facilitation fees.
 At the inception of each off-balance sheet transaction, we record the fair value of guarantee liabilities, which represent the present value of our expected payout based on the estimated delinquency rate and the applicable discount rate for time value.
-The loan facilitation fees payable to us, net of guarantee liabilities which were allocated from the consideration in connection with such transaction, are recognized as loan facilitation income and others.
+Revenues from loan facilitation services are recognized when we match borrowers with funding partners and the funds are transferred to the borrowers.
+Additionally, revenues from post-origination services are recognized evenly over the term of the loans as the services are performed.
 Accordingly, an increase in the expected delinquency rates of off-balance sheet transactions would result in an increase in the fair value of guarantee liabilities, which are recognized as loss on guarantee liabilities and could have a material adverse impact on our results of operations.
 Furthermore, if the actual delinquency rates for off-balance sheet transactions were higher than expected, our guarantee liabilities may not be able to cover the actual losses as expected, which could have a material adverse impact on our working capital, financial condition, results of operations and business operations.
-Our guarantee liabilities were RMB47.0 million (US\$7.2 million) as of December 31, 2017, and we paid the relevant institutional funding partners RMB124.8 million (US\$19.2 million) as a result of borrowers' defaults for off-balance sheet transactions in 2017.
+Our guarantee liabilities were RMB302.6 million (US\$44.0 million) as of December 31, 2018, and we paid the relevant institutional funding partners RMB387.2 million (US\$56.3 million) as a result of borrowers' default for off-balance sheet transactions in 2018.